ivelum/job/README.md

 ## Installation and deployment instructions for job.ivelum.com

-If you want a quick demonstration of how ivelum writes and deploys code, follow these instructions to develop on our jobs site..
+If you want a quick demonstration of how ivelum writes and deploys code, follow these instructions to develop on our jobs site.

 ### Start your development environment